Muhammed-Sameih/OrderAPIs/README.md

 ## Installation

-To run the Bank Management System locally, you will need the following:
+To run the Orders System locally, you will need the following:
 - Java 17 or higher
 - Maven
 - PostgreSQL

-Once you have the required tools installed, follow these steps to install the Bank Management System:
+Once you have the required tools installed, follow these steps to install the Orders System:

 1. Clone this repository:
     ```shell